daanvancamp/gomoku-AI/README.md

   **This design reached the end of his life.**

+september,october,november,december 2024:

-  **We redesigned the whole code.**
+  **We redesigned the whole code, using the MVC-architecture.**

-  almost all old features are now restored and improved We also got rid of the tabs.
+  all old features are now restored and improved

+  new fullscreen gui

+  recognition using webcam is functional

 **issues:**